 There may be situations where the strict application of the controls in this plan is inappropriate.
-In such cases the consent authority Council may vary the controls in the plan.
+In such cases Council may vary the controls in the plan.
 The controls in this part apply where a development application proposes to vary a control in this plan.
-In determining the appropriateness of a control and whether or not to support the variation the consent authority is to apply the same philosophy and approach as that adopted by the NSW Land and Environment Court in the determination of departures from development standards under State Environmental Planning Policy No 1 - Development Standards and Clause 4.6 of the Standard Instrument LEPs Order.